hoperedemption/qoi/README.md

 ## Contributors

-The code in this repo was co-written by my friend Yassine and me.
+The code in this repo was co-written by my friend Yassine El Graoui and me.

 ## Features
 - **Fully implemented in Java** as part of a first-year programming project.